thelfer/MFrontGallery/docs/papers/joss/paper.md

 ### The `mfront_properties_library` function
 \label{sec:mfm:cmake:mfront_properties_library}

-The `mfront_behaviours_library` function adds shared libraries to the project related to `MFront` behaviours.
+The `mfront_properties_library` function adds shared libraries to the project related to `MFront` material properties.
 The number of added shared libraries depends on the number of (material properties) interfaces selected when the project is configured (see the [`install` page for details](install.html`)).